Oonah Keogh: Career

 A small number of women around the world had begun to work as stockbrokers in various capacities by the late 19th century.
 Sisters Victoria Woodhull and Tennessee Claflin were the first women to open a brokerage firm on Wall Street, in 1870, while Amy Bell was the first British woman to found her own firm in London, in 1886.
 However, the major national exchanges of Europe and North America mostly barred women from becoming members, and so these women tended to work outside of the system – either by offering consultancy services for female clients who were ignored by mainstream firms, by relying on accredited intermediaries to trade on exchanges on their behalf, or by specialising in financial products which were not traded via exchanges at all.

-This systemic discrimination against women in the financial sector means that determining the true "first" woman stockbroker, either in the world or just a specific country, is difficult in the era before World War I. However, contemporary reports from the years immediately following the war indicate that women stockbrokers were increasingly common, and there is some evidence that stock exchanges in New York City, Berlin, and Amsterdam had each accepted women at some point.
-Meanwhile, in 1923, Doris Mortimer in Exeter became the first member of the UK's Association of Provincial Stock and Share Brokers, which acted as an umbrella body for the regional exchanges outside of London and the London Stock Exchange (which would not admit its first female members until 1973).
+This systemic discrimination against women in the financial sector means that determining the true "first" woman stockbroker, either in the world or just a specific country, was difficult in the era before World War I. However, newspaper reports from the years immediately following the war indicate that women stockbrokers were increasingly common, with a small number accepted into exchanges in New York City, Berlin, and Amsterdam.
+In the UK, Doris Mortimer was the first woman to become a member of a British stock exchange when she joined Exeter's in 1923—while the London Stock Exchange would not admit its first female members until 1973.

 Nevertheless, the Dublin Stock Exchange had never accepted a woman as a member before by the time Keogh returned to Ireland to work for her father's firm.
-The new Irish constitution guaranteed equality, and, with her education and wealth, Keogh was fully qualified for the role.
-It took three weeks to be discussed and voted on, and on 4 May 1925 she joined the stock exchange.
-She worked there for 14 years, and it wasn't until well after World War II that either of the New York or London exchanges would begin to admit women as a matter of course.
-Keogh experienced typical difficulties of being the only woman in a male-dominated industry.
+The new Irish constitution guaranteed equality, and, with her education and wealth, Keogh was fully qualified.
+She was admitted to the exchange on 4 May 1925 after a three-week deliberation and voting process.
+She worked there for 14 years.
+Keogh experienced the typical difficulties of being the only woman in a male-dominated industry.
 In an interview in 1971, she said: One of the disadvantages in those days was that women did not socialise with men in lounges of pubs.
 When the men retired to Jury’s to relax after transacting business I could not accompany them.
 And even when I went to the races with my father it was the same.
 He would go to the bar for a drink, I would have to slip off for afternoon tea.
 Disagreements with her father encouraged her to take some time off and visit her sisters Eta and Genevieve in Hampshire in England.
 It was there she met her husband.